 When Google and the CEB conducted a joint survey, they asked 3,000 European business owners what made them make a B2B purchase.
 The answers surprised everyone.

-When asked, 79% of their respondents said that when making a buying decision, an emotional connection with the brand was the main influencer.
-Not case studies, nor pricing.
+When asked, 79% of respondents said that when making a buying decision, an emotional connection with the brand was the main influencer.

 If B2B sales depend on relationships, then marketing should reflect this too.
 If your business depends on personal networks, then surely your communications should also be as ‘human’ as possible.

 The trend continued.
-Of these 79% of respondents, 64% were more likely to recommend and 60% were prepared to pay more for a brand they felt an emotional connection to.
+Of this 79 % of respondents, 64% were more likely to recommend and 60% were prepared to pay more for a brand they felt an emotional connection to.
 Emotion isn’t just a driver of sales, it’s a powerful force that people will pay a premium for.
 How can you drive more B2B sales this way?
 Here are three suggestions: